konsoletyper/teavm-site/_docs/flavour/templates.md

 [Templates](https://github.com/konsoletyper/teavm-flavour/blob/master/templates/src/main/java/org/teavm/flavour/templates/Templates.java) class.
 For basic usage you need only these methods:

-* `Templates.bind(Object, HTMLElement|String)` which binds an instance of view class to the element of static HTML, specified either as an `HTMLElement` instance or by id.
+* `Templates.bind(Object, HTMLElement|String)` which binds an instance of view class to an element from a static HTML file, specified either as an `HTMLElement` instance or by id.
-* `Templates.update()` forces updating of all bound templates.
+* `Templates.update()` forces an update of all bound templates.
   Usually, Flavour is smart enough to automatically update DOM.
   However, sometimes it does not know enough about your code, so you have to use this method to tell the template engine to update explicitly.
-  This includes situations when you work with timers.
+  This includes situations when you work with timers or background threads.
-  Remember, it's not very expensive to update DOM, since Flavour performs dirty check and performs only as few DOM operations as possible.
+  Remember, it's not very expensive to update DOM, since Flavour performs a dirty check and performs as few DOM operations as possible.
 * `Templates.create()` creates `Fragment` instance from given view object.

-There are some other methods, but they are intended for advanced usage, primarily for creating custom components
+There are some other methods, but they are intended for advanced usage, primarily for creating custom components.